Inter-Services Intelligence: Support for militants

 Since the 1990s, the ISI began communicating with the jihadists who emerged from the conflict against the Soviet Union in Afghanistan, and by 2000 most militant groups operating in Kashmir were based in Pakistan or were pro-Pakistan.
 These groups are used to conduct a low-intensity conflict against India.
 According to Stephen P. Cohen and John Wilson, the ISI's aid to and creation of designated terrorist groups and religious extremist groups is well-documented.
 The ISI has been accused of having close ties to Lashkar-e-Taiba, who carried out the attacks in Mumbai in 2008.
 The organisation has also given aid to Hizbul Mujahideen.
 Terrorism expert Gus Martin said, "The ISI has a long history of supporting designated terrorist groups and pro-Independence groups operating in Punjab and Jammu and Kashmir which fight against Indian interests."
 The ISI also helped with the founding of the group Jaish-e-Mohammed.

 Hizbul Mujahideen

 The group Hizbul Mujahideen was created as the Kashmiri branch of Jamaat-i-Islami.
 It was reported that JI founded Hizbul Mujahideen at the request of the ISI to counter the Jammu and Kashmir Liberation Front who are advocates for the independence of Kashmir.
 The failure of 1987 elections in Kashmir, and afterwards the arrest of Muhammad Yusuf, a.k.a.
 Syed Salahuddin, led to the events that created armed struggle in the valley.

 Al-Badr

 There have been three incarnations of Al-Badr.
-According to Tomsen, the ISI, in conjunction with Jamaat-e-Islami, formed the first Al-Badr, who resisted the Indian-trained influx of Mukti Bahini in Bangladesh in the 1970s.
+According to Tomsen, the ISI, in conjunction with Jamaat-e-Islami Pakistan, formed the first Al-Badr, who resisted the Indian-trained influx of Mukti Bahini in Bangladesh in the 1970s.